MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/overview.md

 - **Facility manager app** used to develop and execute on reopening plans.

-- **Employee app** to empower employees to use self-service tools for returning confidently to the reopened workplace and work safely.
+- **Employee return to workplace app** to empower employees to use self-service tools for returning confidently to the reopened workplace and work safely.
 Employees can use the app to identify open buildings and self-attest to no symptoms before returning to a reopened workplace.

 - **Case management app** used to manage cases for employees under investigation.